Auditing Your Marketing Expenses: Best Practices and Red Flags

 There’s no one-size-fits-all audit procedure for every marketing department or company.
 But the below guidelines form a good starting point that can be tailored to your business needs:

-• Define your audit goals: Your key objectives should be documented and accessible.
+• Define your goals: Your key objectives should be documented and accessible.
 Whether that’s increasing your return on investment (ROI), decreasing expenses, or stretching your budget.

 • Set clear key performance indicators (KPIs): Data is king, but its real value is in how it’s used.
-For example, you may want to focus on how expenses impact customer acquisition costs (CAC) or new opportunities.

-• Determine your performance and gaps: Knowing exactly where money is going in and out can help determine project profitability.
+• Determine your performance and gaps: Knowing exactly where money is going in and out can help you determine project profitability.

 A clear structure will help your team make the most of auditing your marketing expenses, as it will standardize the process.